- Terri Powell says her son will not be buried near the two slain boys

-(CNN) -- Josh Powell, the Washington man accused of killing himself and his children in a fiery murder-suicide this month, will not be buried with his two slain sons, his mother said Thursday.
+At least one family member said he is relieved that Josh Powell, the Washington man accused of killing himself and his children in a fiery murder-suicide, will not be buried near his two slain sons.

 Authorities say Powell snatched the children from a social worker delivering them for a supervised visit, locked the doors and hacked them with a hatchet before an explosion engulfed his home on February 5.

 The gas-fueled blast killed Powell and his sons, Charles, 7, and Braden, 5, a grisly end to a story that started with the 2009 disappearance of the boys' mother.